gustavovalverde/micrawl/README.md

 - `data.page` on `status: "success"` now includes a `metadata` object with `description`, `keywords`, `author`, `canonicalUrl`, and a `sameOriginLinks` array for quick link graph traversal.
+The `contents` array lists every requested format as `{ format, contentType, body, bytes }`, so clients can iterate over the formats they asked for (HTML, Markdown, etc.).
 - `errors` on `status: "fail"` (scraper caught the issue and returned details).
 - `message` on `status: "error"` (unexpected exception in the pipeline).
 - `summary` on the final line summarising successes, failures, and error list.